ArtifexSoftware/MuPDF.NET/docs/api/widget.rst

          just put the appropriate JavaScript source code in the widget attribute.
          To **remove** a script, set the respective attribute to *None*.

-       2. Button fields only support :attr:`script`.
+       2. Button fields only support :attr:`Script`.
          Other script entries will automatically be set to *None*.

        3. It is worthwhile to look at